nadhiflazuardi/fmlx-training/Design Pattern/Structural/Composite.md

+>**The Composite Pattern** allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

 Works only when core model of thee app is like a tree structure

 Each leaf and branch implement the same interface